Davis Cleveland

-Davis Richard Cleveland (born February 5, 2002) is an American child actor.
+Davis Richard Cleveland (born February 5, 2002) is an American dentist and former actor.
 He is known for his role as Flynn Jones on the Disney Channel original series Shake It Up.
 Cleveland starred as Manny in the 2016 Nickelodeon Original Movie Rufus and its 2017 sequel Rufus 2.

 Life and career

-Cleveland was born on February 5, 2002, in Houston, Texas.
+Cleveland was born Davis Richard Cleveland on February 5, 2002, in Houston, Texas.
 Cleveland was living in Los Angeles, California, in 2011, and enjoys studying martial arts and playing guitar, as well as other hobbies including video games, skateboarding and rollerblading.
-He is involved in charity work by helping to raise money to help find a cure for cystic fibrosis through hosting cystic fibrosis walks and various other charities.

-In 2010 Cleveland began playing the role of Flynn Jones on the Disney Channel comedy Shake It Up.
+In 2010, Cleveland began playing the role of CeCe's younger brother, Flynn Jones, on the Disney Channel comedy Shake It Up.
 In March 2011, he spoke with Tanya Rivero on Good Morning America of his experience working on Shake It Up stating, "It's the best experience ever.
 It's like Disney World every morning."